-Community-based crisis supports are ongoing supports to individuals who may have a history of multiple psychiatric hospitalizations; frequent medication changes; enhanced staffing required due to mental health or behavioral concerns; and/or frequent setting changes.
+Community-based crisis supports are ongoing supports provided to individuals who may be at risk of homelessness, incarceration, or hospitalization or may pose a danger to themselves or others.
 Supports are provided in the individual's home and community setting.
 Crisis staff work directly with and assist the individual and their current support provider or family.
 Techniques and strategies are provided via coaching, teaching, modeling, role-playing, problem solving, or direct assistance.
 These services provide temporary intensive services and supports that avert emergency psychiatric hospitalization or institutional placement or prevent other outof-home placement.